Algebraic fiber spaces and curvature of higher direct images: The horizontal lift.

 \be V_W\rfloor\Omega =\sum b_j d\bar t_j=:b, \ee for some functions $b_j$ if $t_j$ are local coordinates on the base.
 Clearly $b$ depends linearlily on $W$, so if $W=\sum W_j\partial/\partial t_j$,

 where

 (Here we have also used that $V_W\rfloor dt_j=W_j$.)
+We shall see below that $C(\Omega)$ is globally well defined.
 We say that a $(1,0)$ vector (field) on $\X$ is horizontal if it is the horizontal lift of some vector (field) on the base.
 The dimension of the space of horizontal vectors at a point is the dimension of the base, and the intersection between the horizontal vectors and the vertical vectors is just the zero vector.
 Hence any vector at a point in $\X$ has a unique decomposition as a sum of a vertical and a horizontal vector.
 Similarily, a $(0,1)$ vector (field) $V$ is horizontal respectively vertical if $\bar V$ is horizontal or vertical.
 We next introduce the corresponding notions for forms.

 \begin{df} A form $\theta$ is {\it horizontal} if $U\rfloor \theta=0$ for any vertical $U$, and $\theta$ is {\it vertical} if $V\rfloor \theta=0$ for any horizontal vector (field) $V$. \end{df}